co-cart/co-cart/NEXT_CHANGELOG.md

 ## Developers

+- Introduced new filter `cocart_cart_item_extensions` to allow plugin extensions to apply additional information.
 - Introduced new filter `cocart_is_allowed_to_override_price` that by default will always allow overriding the price unless stated otherwise when an item/s is added to the cart.
 - Introduced new filter `cocart_cart_totals` that can be used to change the values returned.
 - Introduced new filter `cocart_validate_ip` that can be used to validate if the IP address can access the API.